9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 Located on the north side of Furnas Lake, Caldeira da Lagoa das Furnas offers a variety of trails, hot springs, and much more.

-I manage to get there in the afternoon and I ventured out by myself on a beautiful hike to the Cascada Do Grenà.
-The trail is very well marked and made of easy wooden steps but very steep!
+I managed to get there in the afternoon, and I ventured out by myself on a beautiful hike to the Cascada Do Grenà.
+The trail is very well marked and made of easy wooden steps, but it is very steep!

 6. Furnas Boutique Hotel Octant Furnas